 Our cosmos is made up of matter.
 The matter is stated as any substance that has mass, takes volume and may be comprehended by the senses.
-Exceptions: Heat, electrical energy, light energy, sound energy, magnetism, vacuum, a shadow is not a matter because it has no mass and does not take up space.
+Exceptions like heat, electrical energy, light energy, sound energy, magnetism, vacuum, a shadow.
+These are not matter because these have no mass and do not take up space.

 - The matter is created out of small particles.

 - The particles have intermolecular spaces amidst them.

 - The particles of matter are locomotive in nature because they have kinetic energy.
 The motion of the constituent particles intensifies with a surge in temperature.

 - The bits in matter draw each other, but this reciprocal force of pull is operational only when the particles are very close by to each other.
 In solids, these units are narrowly crammed, and hence they have superior intermolecular force attraction although, in gases, the groups are lightly held.
 Therefore, they have feeble forces of attraction.